biglight-Rubi/biglight-toolkit/README.md

 The idea is to automate small daily tasks

 #HOW TO RUN IT
-Create a file and drop all your assets, even the images.
+Create a folder and drop all your assets, even the images.
+Add this convert.sh file to that folder.
 To convert .gifs to .mp4:
 - Open the terminal
 - Go to the folder where you have stored the assets